LadyNaggaga/ASP.NETCoreMVA/Introduction/APIsandMVCCore.md

   ```
 **Add a Controller**
-3. Create a folder called `Controllers` and create a class called `ProductsController` in that folder.
+3. In the Controller folder create a class called `ProductsController`.
 4. Add an attribute route `[Route("/api/[controller]")]` to the `ProductsController` class:

   ```C#
   [Route("/api/[controller]")]
   public class ProductsController
   {

   }
   ```